 Doggy says, consider reading this too: Why is My Puppy Walking Funny?
 [Solve the Mystery]

 Before heading in to your host’s place, make sure your dog has had a chance to do its business by walking her up and down the sidewalk or in the front yard.

 Keep her on a leash inside your friend’s house and take her outside numerous times.

 Alternatively, if she doesn’t, don’t let her run free or be left alone in the house until you are assured she won’t have an accident.

 I recommend that you send your host a small gift too when you visit, especially if this is the first time and if they are newer friends.

 This shows your graciousness and gratefulness in accommodating you and your dog and will definitely go a way long in building this relationship.

 Do you what to do if your dog doesn’t pee while on a road trip?

 What Are Some Dog Etiquettes You Should Know?

-Here are some basic dog etiquette you should be aware of:
+Here is some basic dog etiquette you should be aware of: